leanprover/fp-lean/functional-programming-lean/src/hello-world/step-by-step.md

 The expression uses [accessor notation](../getting-to-know/structures.md#behind-the-scenes) for a function call.
 This function is applied to two arguments: the standard output stream and a string.
 The value of the expression is an `IO` action that will write the string and a newline character to the output stream.
-Having found this value, the next step is to execute it, which causes the string and newline to be output.
+Having found this value, the next step is to execute it, which causes the string and newline to actually be written to `stdout`.
 Statements that consist only of expressions do not introduce any new variables.

 The next statement in the block is `{{#include ../../../examples/hello-name/HelloName.lean:line4}}`.